puzzlelang/puzzlelang.github.io/guides/api.md

 ## • Install Node and PUZZLE

-[Install Node.js](https://nodejs.org/en) from their website and then install PUZZLE:
+Install Node from [their website](https://nodejs.org/en) and then install PUZZLE:

 Inside a blank directory, run: